petebachant/compactFaceToFace/README.md

 This utility converts a mesh's `faceCompactLists` into `faceLists`, which improves interoperability of meshes between OpenFOAM and foam-extend.

-The original code was written by Ali Q. Raeini, but has now been cleaned up to work with OpenFOAM 4.0.
+The original code was written by Ali Q. Raeini, which has been modified to work with OpenFOAM 4.0.

 More: